caracalla/norogan/README.md

 # norogan

-When a Joe Rogan video is posted in your Discord channel, this bot will say "WARNING!
-JOE ROGAN VIDEO!".
-The bot uses the YouTube Data API to see if the title contains "joe rogan".
+When any Joe Rogan-related content is posted in your discord channel, this bot will post a humorous image.

 ## Setup